Tiffany Trump Bares Cleavage In Stunning Nude Top

 “It’s a pleasure working for important people as you!
 Welcome to the Shinny World. @tiffanytrump Congratulations,” the artist replied.

 Over 22,000 of Trump’s 1 million followers on Instagram pressed the like button in admiration of the shot.
-Many of her fans admired the portrait as well as the law student’s shiny artwork.
+Many of her fans admired the portrait, as well as the law student herself.

 “Stunning in both nature and art,” wrote a fan.